[NEW] GoFundMe’s latest report: The Social State of Giving

 Campaign Duplication

-If you’re going to have multiple DIY fundraising options, like RMHCA does, it’s important you create multiple peer-to-peer campaigns.
+If you’re going to have multiple DIY fundraising options, as RMHCA does, it’s important you create multiple peer-to-peer campaigns.
 This will help with your back-end reporting as you can locate personal fundraising pages created to support a specific parent campaign.

 To save yourself work, build the skeleton of a peer-to-peer fundraising page where all you have to do is update the imagery and maybe small sections of copy.
-Then, duplicate the campaign in Classy’s back-end.
+Then, duplicate the campaign in Classy’s back end.

 campaign duplication